kserve/website/docs/inference_client/inference_rest_client.md

 > is_server_live(base_url, headers=None, timeout=USE_CLIENT_DEFAULT) ~async~

-Get liveness of the inference server.
+Return the liveness status of the inference server.

 ### Example